Kellswork/agirl.codes/posts/sort-nextjs-blog-posts-by-date.md

 The [dateTime.fromFormat()](https://moment.github.io/luxon/api-docs/index.html#datetimefromformat) converts the date string to a Javascript Date Object.

-[fromFormat()](https://moment.github.io/luxon/api-docs/index.html#datetimefromformat) is a function that creates a DateTime  from an text string( date string), and fmt(the format the string is expected to be in) parsers the input string using a date format we pass in as a second parameter.
+[fromFormat()](https://moment.github.io/luxon/api-docs/index.html#datetimefromformat) is a function that creates a DateTime  from a text string( date string), and fmt(the format the string is expected to be in) parsers the input string using a date format we pass in as a second parameter.

-[fromFormat()](https://moment.github.io/luxon/api-docs/index.html#datetimefromformat) takes two arguements, a date string and format string.
+[fromFormat()](https://moment.github.io/luxon/api-docs/index.html#datetimefromformat) takes two arguments, a date string and a format string.

 ```
 DateTime.fromFormat('09-06-2022, 'm-d-yyyy')
 ```
-This will format the date string into a date object that looks like so 06-09-2022.
+This will format the date string into a date object that looks like  `06-09-2022`.

-I fetch the date string varaiable from the date included in the every blog post’s Front Matter.
+I fetch the date string variable from the date included in every blog post's Front Matter.

 Example of the date string included in the Front Matter in the blog post markdown file.

 ![front-matter](/posts-images/front-matter-date.png)

-With this date format mm-dd-yyyy, the post list  will be sorted by the most recent month => day =>  year.
+With this date format `mm-dd-yyyy`, the post list  will be sorted by the most recent `month => day => year`.
 This way, the blog post with the most recent month, day, and year stays at the top of the post list.

 > when I tested using the date format (dd-mm-yyyy), I did not get the desired result with the sort function.